Mini Lemon Cheesecake Tarts

 - Fresh raspberries

-- In a small bowl, beat 3 ounces cream cheese, 1/2 cup butter and lemon peel until blended.
+- In a small bowl, beat 3 ounces cream cheese, 1/2 cup butter and lemon zest until blended.
 Gradually add flour, mix well.
 Refrigerate, covered, 1 hour or until firm.

 - Preheat oven to 325°.
 Shape dough into 1-in. balls; press onto the bottom and up sides of 24 ungreased mini muffin cups.